-As Brandon construction attorneys, attorneys, we often place a lot of emphasis on how to defend against licensing complaints with the Department of Business and Professional Regulations (DBPR), but very little discussion is focused on how to file a complaint.
+As Brandon construction attorneys, we often place a lot of emphasis on how contractors can defend against licensing complaints with the Department of Business and Professional Regulations (DBPR), but very little discussion is focused on how to file a complaint.
 All Florida contractors are well aware that unlicensed contractors performing substandard work can affect the reputation of the construction industry as a whole.
-With this in mind, there may be times when filing a complaint is necessary to uphold the sanctity of your profession.
+With this in mind, there may be times when it is necessary for a contractor to file a complaint against a contractor who is not upholding the sanctity of their profession.

 Our construction lawyers in Brandon have outlined some important information regarding the types of complaints, the steps for filing, and how those complaints are then reviewed by DBPR.

 There are two types of complaints that can be brought against an individual or entity.
 A contractor can file a complaint against another licensed contractor, who has violated provisions of their license, or one can be brought against an unlicensed contractor, who is performing services illegally.

 Steps to File